 Mr. Lopez has extensive experience practicing removal defense for individuals who appear before the Immigration Court in Charlotte, as well as other Immigration Courts, including the ones in Atlanta and in Lumpkin, Georgia (Stewart Detention Center).
 He also assists individuals and families with family-based immigration strategies, whether it be adjustment of status, provisional waivers, U Visas, special juvenile immigrant visas, and more.
 Lastly, he enjoys assisting businesses with employment-based immigration needs.

 He is a member of the American Immigration Lawyers Association (AILA) and Federal Bar Association, providing him with a network of experience and resources to help his clients.
+He currently serves as the Secretary for the AILA Carolinas Chapter.
+He has also been the AILA liaison to the Immigration and Customs Enforcement office in Charlotte, as well as the assistant AILA liaison to the U.S. Citizenship and Immigration Services office in Charlotte.
 He has served as the chair to the Mecklenburg County Bar Immigration Section.
-He has also been the AILA liaison to the Immigration and Customs Enforcement office in Charlotte, as well as the assistant AILA liaison to the U.S. Citizenship and Immigration Services office in Charlotte.
 He frequently volunteers his time with the Immigrant Outreach Project for the Legal Services of Southern Piedmont, as well as handles pro bono cases on their behalf.